SweetDate-Calendar/sd_docs/client_libraries/index.md

 ## Generated from the Protocol

-Each client is generated using the Sweet-Date CLI tool based on the current version of the protocol YAML definition.
+Each client is generated using the SweetDate CLI tool based on the current version of the protocol YAML definition.
 This means:

 - No hand-written boilerplate
 - Automatic updates when the protocol changes